digitalnatives/redmine_scrum/README.md

+# Deprecation notice

+This repository is not maintained.

 # Redmine Scrum Plugin

 Redmine Scrum is a plugin to display sprint spent and remaining hours in a table and on a burndown chart.